bitcraze/aideck-gap8-examples/docs/test-functions/wifi-streamer.md

 This example streams JPEG images from the GAP8 connected camera to a socket connected on WiFI.
 This concerns the example in *GAP8/test_functionalities/wifi_jpeg_streamer/*.

 This example was tested and working under SDK version `3.5`.
+There is a reported problem for the wifi example for version 3.6 and up, so please check out this [issue](https://github.com/bitcraze/AIdeck_examples/issues/19).

 ## Prerequisites